Skip to content

 Minimum Settings

-Every project needs these four fields in its project.yml:
+Every project needs these fields in its project.yml:

 project: